Acer obtusifolium

-Acer obtusifolium, the Syrian maple, is a Middle-eastern species of maple.
+Acer obtusifolium, the Syrian maple or Cyprus maple, is a Middle-eastern species of maple.

 Description

 Acer obtusifolium is an evergreen maple that forms a shrub, but can also be grown into a tree to a height of about 16 feet.
 It has leathery foliage varying from unlobed to tri-lobed.
 The leaves are normally gray-green.

 Distribution

-This species is found from eastern Turkey, Syria, Lebanon, Cyprus, and in Israel in Hermon and Galilee.
-It grows along coastal mountains.
+This species is found in Cyprus, Syria, Lebanon, and Israel.
+It grows on sides of coastal mountains in Meditteranean maquis shrubland.
+Historically, it was recorded in Crete but is now extinct in the region, and its purported presence in Turkey has recently been disproven.